-If danger is within the center, all staff and children should get out.
-Evacuate and get the children to safety.
-If you are unable to get to the pre-arranged meeting space or that space is not safe, use cell phone to notify center or UO police of your location.
+If danger is within the center, anyone pulls the closest fire alarm.
+You may be called on your classroom phone to pull the alarm in your room.
+All staff help children get out.
+Evacuate like a fire drill and get the children and yourselves to safety.
+If you are unable to get to the pre-arranged law school, or if that space is not safe, use cell phone after you are in a safe place to notify center and UO police of your location.

-Use of Hand-held Radios
+Use of Hand-Held Radios